TylerYep/blog/_posts/2019-07-11-learning-git-part-1.md

 $ git push
 ```

-*(Note: this command is an abbreviation for `git push origin master`.
-It is a good idea to type the entire command to ensure you push changes to the right place!)*
+_(Note: this command is an abbreviation for `git push origin main`.
+It is a good idea to type the entire command to ensure you push changes to the right place!)_

 After running this command, going back to the GitHub page for this repository should show your new commit!

 ![First Commit](/blog/images/github-tutorial/first-commit.png)

 # Summary

 If are working on a solo project and just want some basic version control, these steps should be all you need to get started.
 Every time you want to save a snapshot of your work, simply add to the staging area with with `git add .`, commit with `git commit -m "example commit"`, and then push to GitHub with `git push`!

 In the next part, we'll go over techniques for pulling in changes in a larger project from your collaborators, and the concept of rebasing.